Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

 - Light melee attacks restore 6 to 15 stamina and 3 to 8 magicka on-hit depending on the weapon type, but deal 50% less damage (compared to vanilla) on enemies above 25% stamina.
   - The idea is that light attacks are a tool for sustaining resources with well-timed aggression.
 - Enemy stamina can be seen from the orange bar below the compass when targeting an enemy.
 More full -> less stamina the opponent has.
+  - There are also perks in Block tree tied to enemy stamina (Posture Break and Deathblow)
 - You take 25% more damage from power attacks when blocking (calculated *after* block mitigation percent).
   - This is to balance out the fact that blocking power attacks costs the same amount of stamina as blocking light attacks.
   - Timed Block perk still allows you to negate all damage from power attacks with a well-timed block.